 Apache must be configured to identify requests for FastCGI URIs. mod_fastcgi

-registers (with Apache) a handler type of fastcgi-script
+registers (with Apache) a handler type of fastcgi-script for this purpose.

 To configure Apache to handle all files (within the scope of the directive) as FastCGI applications (e.g. for a fcgi-bin directory):